front-end-intermediate/DOM-Scripting/readme.md

 nav.append(navList);
 ```

-Our nav bar now displays all the items in our array.
+Our nav bar now displays all the items in our array but the code is fugly.
+This is a good example of [imperative programming](https://tylermcginnis.com/imperative-vs-declarative-programming/).
+We will need to progress beyond this to a more declarative style.

 ---